saniya-shahi/Secure-EV-Charging-Blockchain-Payment-Gateway/README.md

 | Charging Kiosk | Generates and scans encrypted QR payload containing franchise identity |
 | Franchise | Receives payment for charging services |

-**Scope note:** This is a controlled academic simulation; account deletion and production-grade persistence are intentionally out of scope.
+**Scope note:** This is a controlled prototype implementation; account deletion and production-grade persistence are intentionally out of scope.

 ---